 Make the soup

-- Heat 2 tablespoons of olive oil in a large heavy-bottomed pot over medium-high heat (I use my Le Creuset dutch oven for this).
+- Heat olive oil in a large heavy-bottomed pot over medium-high heat (I use my Le Creuset dutch oven for this).2 Tablespoons extra virgin olive oil

 - Add the diced onion and sauté for 3-5 minutes, until translucent.
-Add 4 cloves of crushed garlic, and sauté for 2 additional minutes.
+Add the garlic, and sauté for 2 additional minutes.1 medium yellow onion, 4 cloves garlic

-- Add ½ cup of dry white wine, and stir, scraping the bottom of the pot, until it has evaporated.
+- Add ½ cup of dry white wine, and stir, scraping the bottom of the pot, until it has evaporated.½ cup dry white wine

-- Add 4 cups of vegetable broth, ½ cup of nutritional yeast, ½ teaspoon smoked paprika, and the chickpeas.
-Bring the mixture to a boil.
+- Add vegetable broth, nutritional yeast, smoked paprika, and the chickpeas.
+Bring the mixture to a boil.½ teaspoon smoked paprika, 4 cups vegetable broth, ½ cup nutritional yeast, 1 14- ounce can chickpeas

 - Reduce to a simmer, and drop the dumpling batter into the soup in heaping tablespoons - it should make about 10-12 dumplings.
 Make sure they're spaced out evenly and try to avoid having them touch each other if possible.